brianddk/reddit/markdown/hw-wallets.md

 * ColdCard $120 - Provides SE, and source, but cannot verify builds
 * Trezor-T $160 - Provides Deterministic builds (max open-source)

+All of these work with Electrum.
+I'd consider Electrum the best wallet SW to use either with or without a HW-wallet.

-All of these work with Electrum, but you'll have to RTFM to determine which work with your particular collection of altcoins.
+If you use altcoins, you'll have to RTFM to determine which hw-wallets work with which alts.